MC-EIU/MC-EIU/README.md

 </div>

-We explore the correlation between emotion and intent of English and Mandarin datasets.
+We explore the correlation between emotion and intent in the MC-EIU-English and MC-EIU-Mandarin datasets.
+We created two 7×9 two-dimensional matrixes, with each element representing the number of samples in the two datasets for each 'Emotion-Intent' pair.
+Using the sample count as the radius, we visualized circles ate the corresponding

 Visualization of correlation between emotions and intents in the MC-EIU-English and MC-EIU-Mandarin Datasets.
 Each circle in the graph represents the sample count for a specific 'Emotion-Intent' pair.
 Larger circles indicate more samples and higher correlation.